 (5) The Departmental Doctoral Schools must provide a training plan (of courses) for a 2 year - period, which must be updated each year for the following academic year.
 Students starting their PhD training must have the opportunity to plan their education for two years in advance.

 (6) Students must record the courses indicated at their preliminary registration during the enrolment/registration for a semester.
-A course registered in the index (student record book) can be only deleted by paying the referred examination fee if the course has already started.
-If a student has four or more courses registered in his/her index (student record book) without a result (an unsuccessful exam) he/she must acquire 18 credit points for the absolutorium (certificate of completion).
+A course registered in the Neptun system can be only deleted by paying the referred examination fee if the course has already started.
+If a student has four or more courses registered in his/her personal record within the Neptun system without a result (an unsuccessful exam) he/she must acquire 2 extra credit point (ie. instead of 16 credit points)18 credit pointsin total for the absolutorium (certificate of completion).

 (7) Specific studies for which the student would wish to acquire credit points must be announced (e.g. domestic and foreign courses, lecture series, participation in PhD courses provided by other universities etc).
 The application must be submitted electronically to the Doctoral Office.
 In these cases, the PhD student must provide the supporting letter of the head of the Departmental Doctoral School (DI) and all the documents confirming educational performance, participation, assessment and the result(s).